spryker/oryx/docs/reactivity/key-concepts.md

 2. The `ProductController` uses finds out the relevant _context_ for the component and resolves the product qualifier (SKU) in order to make the right request.
 Whenever the product data is resolved, an update to the DOM is requested (this is actually done in the `AsyncStateController` which is left out on this diagram).
 The `ProductController` uses the `ProductService` to resolve the product data.
 3. The `ProductService` is a business service that control the application state for the product.
 It will make sure that multiple requests for the same product will not result in multiple request to the backend.
 The `ProductService` delegates actual loading of the data to the `ProductAdapter`.
 4. The `ProductAdapter` integrates with the backend, by creating an http request.
 The `ProductAdapter` knows the backend endpoint and it's contract so that it can create the right request.
 The `ProductAdapter` delegates actual http requests to the `HttpService`.
    When an alternative backend is integrated, the `ProductAdapter` can be replaced.
-The adapter will convert the API data model to the client side model in case of a mismatch (this is done by using converters, see [Designing the data model](./best-practice.md#designing-the-data-model).
+The adapter will convert the API data model to the client side model in case of a mismatch (this is done by using normalizers, see [Designing the data model](./best-practice.md#designing-the-data-model).
 5. The `HttpService` is a small wrapper that is used to provide additional features such as support for interceptors..

 ## Propagating updates in the DOM